 Along with that rising financial burden, students are facing a career future that's changing faster than ever before.
 According to a study by the Brookings Institution, 25% of jobs in the United States are threatened by automation, and 85% of the jobs that will be available in 2030 don't even exist yet.

-"A lifetime of change is coming for our students, and we need to prepare them," says Provost Jennifer Bott, highlighting the benefits of a liberal arts education in making students better critical thinkers and problem solvers and more effective communicators.
+"A lifetime of change is coming for our students, and we need to prepare them," says Dr. Jennifer Bott, provost and vice president for academic affairs.
+She highlights the benefits of a liberal arts education in making students better critical thinkers and problem solvers and more effective communicators.
 "We have the ability to prepare our students to constantly adapt."

 The five-phase Think Big process has been far-reaching and intensive, enlisting the expertise and experience of students, faculty, staff, alumni, community members and other WMU stakeholders.
 More than 6,000 people have participated in various town hall sessions, design groups and surveys since November 2018.

-"This is not our work, this is your work," says Proudfoot, who is leading the initiative alongside Dr. Jennifer Bott, provost and vice president for academic affairs, and Diane Anderson, vice president for student affairs.
+"This is not our work, this is your work," says Proudfoot, who is leading the initiative alongside Bott and Diane Anderson, vice president for student affairs.
 "We are just the facilitators."

 Throughout the process, participants have distilled more than 300 ideas to create a shared vision that encompasses four core values: a WMU student journey will focus on purpose, career and well-being, all rooted in the foundation of flexibility.